Chart Color Schemes

 Brunswick Heads ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Brunswick Heads' cultural diversity was below average, with 86.5% being Australian citizens, 81.6% born in Australia, and 93.8% speaking English only at home.
-Christianity was the predominant religion, comprising 35.5%.
-Judaism was overrepresented at 0.7%, compared to 0.6% regionally.
+Brunswick Heads had a cultural diversity index below average, with 86.5% of its population being citizens, 81.6% born in Australia, and 93.8% speaking English only at home.
+Christianity was the predominant religion in Brunswick Heads, accounting for 35.5% of its population.
+However, Judaism showed an overrepresentation with 0.7%, compared to 0.6% across Rest of NSW.

 Frequently Asked Questions - Diversity